-One thing I love about Highlights is that they listen to kids.
+One thing I love about the great team behind Highlights for Children is that they listen to kids.

 They read every single letter sent to them.
 Over 50,000 letters are sent to Highlights each year, and over 50,000 letters are read by Highlights each year.
 Each letter gets a personal response.

 Because Highlights really believes that kids need to be heard.

 So for the last four years, Highlights has created and shared the Highlights State of the Kid Report–a report that asks kids questions–and really, truly listens to their answers.

 I had the opportunity to read the report and share my own reflections on the findings–and speak at the State of the Kid Press Conference in Ohio late last fall, and I’m thrilled to finally share it with you.

 Parents, teachers, grandparents, aunts, uncles, caregivers, administrators–anyone and everyone who works with children–should take time to read the report because it’s worth your precious time.
 It really is.
 And I totally get how busy you are.